The following provides a summary of the things we are most frequently asked.

 Please help Lancaster Medical Practice make the best use of its appointments for all of its patients.

-How do I register for online appointment booking?
+How do I register for online services?

 It is very simple to access the practice’s online services.